 5. The Judicial Committee of the Privy Council (JCPC) – hears appeals from the Court of Appeal.
 As a Commonwealth Realm, the JCPC remains the final court of appeal in Jamaica, and sits in the UK.
 Only matters which are considered of a very high public importance are heard here.

 The Caribbean Court of Justice

-There have been signs that the Caribbean Court of Justice, the highest judicial body of CARICOM, will replace the JCPC, but as of 2015, this has not happened, despite calls for it to coincide with the 50 year anniversary of independence in 2012.
+There have been signs that the Caribbean Court of Justice, the highest judicial body of CARICOM, may replace the JCPC as the final court of appeal, but as of 2019, this has not happened.

 The IALS library has an extensive collection of Jamaican legislation going back to the 17th Century, including both colonial and postcolonial material.

 Since 1973, the Laws of Jamaica have been published as a looseleaf work, currently comprising 29 volumes.
 This is regularly updated (last update 2012) and can be found at GN7.E.1.
+Volume 29 contains the Jamaica Constitution Order in Council 1962, the Jamaica Independence Act and the West Indies Act.
 Older bound volume revisions from 1938 (7 volumes) and 1953 (9 volumes) can be found in the reserve collection.

 The library also has subsidiary legislation on the open shelves from 1979 onwards.
 Older material is kept in the reserve collection.
 The officially published loose orders from the Jamaican Gazette are shelved at GN7.E.4.
 The revised series is a 16 volume looseleaf work shelved at GN7.E.3.